 “[The Caffe Cino] is the beginning!
 This is it!
 The major things done in New York were done there, and nowhere else.
 I don’t give a shit what anybody else says.
 They’re lying.”

 Many of its early productions featured gay characters or subject matter.
 The staging of Lanford Wilson’s The Madness of Lady Bright in 1964 was both the Cino’s breakthrough hit and an early play to deal explicitly with homosexuality.
-Caffe Cino provided an important platform for newly emerging gay playwrights such as Doric Wilson, H.M.
+The Caffe Cino provided an important platform for newly emerging gay playwrights such as Doric Wilson, H.M.
 Koutoukas, Robert Heide, William M. Hoffman, Lanford Wilson, Tom Eyen, Jeff Weiss, Ronald Tavel, Jean Claude van Italie, David Starkweather, Charles Stanley, Paul Foster, and Robert Patrick, and for directors such as Marshall W. Mason, Tom O’Horgan, and Neil Flanagan.
-The most successful production here was George Haimsohn and Robin Miller’s Dames at Sea, which was directed by Robert Dahdah and introduced teenager Bernadette Peters in 1966.
+The most successful production here was George Haimsohn and Robin Miller’s Dames at Sea, which introduced teenager Bernadette Peters in 1966.

 The coffeehouse itself also served as a significant meeting spot for gay men.
 It closed in 1968, a year after Cino’s suicide following Torrey’s accidental death.